 "The Hub" has Simmons extracting a data storage device from a fellow Agent's sinus cavities through his nose with a fiber-optic device.
 We see an x-ray of the process rather than a direct fleshy view, but it's accompanied by appropriate squishing noises.

-Shocking Swerve: Most of the twists in "Turn, Turn Turn" work very well, but when it turns out Ward is a HYDRA agent, it starts feeling like they're throwing out twists just for the sake of having twists, as if the episode needed any more.
-Word of God says that there are subtle clues in previous episodes, especially concerning how Ward got everyone to trust him (he become Skye's SO, saved Simmons, went on a mission with Fitz, etc.).
+Shocking Swerve: Most of the twists in "Turn, Turn Turn" work very well, but when it turns out Ward is a Hydra agent, it starts feeling like they're throwing out twists just for the sake of having twists, as if the episode needed any more.
+Even if Word of God says that there are subtle clues in previous episodes, especially concerning how Ward got everyone to trust him note (he become Skye's SO, saved Simmons, went on a mission with Fitz, etc.), not every viewer agreed that acting exactly like a protagonist constituted a hint.
+How poorly foreshadowed was the twist?
+Almost no one believed it.
+Immediately after the reveal, the big debate between fans was whether Ward was a Fake Defector or whether they were Brainwashed.
+Turned out it was genuine.

 Once Mike Peterson starts overusing his powers in the pilot, the composition of the effects becomes obvious.